Supplements

 Vitamin C

 Unlike other animals, humans cannot produce vitamin C on their own and must obtain it through their diet.
-There are plenty of food sources, especially fruits, but we don’t want to consume excessive amounts of fructose just to get our vitamin C. Taking a vitamin C supplement is an easy way to ensure you’re getting enough.
-Taking a 1,000 mg supplement twice a day is reasonable.
-Alternatively, consider a sustained-release version because our bodies cannot store vitamin C. Some believe that smokers benefit from vitamin C because it helps process nicotine.
-However, please don’t assume that vitamin C can counteract the effects of smoking.
+Although there are many food sources of vitamin C, including fruits, we don’t want to consume excessive amounts of fructose.
+An easy way to ensure you’re getting enough vitamin C is to take a supplement.
+Taking a 1,000-milligram supplement twice a day is reasonable.
+Alternatively, consider a sustained-release version because our bodies cannot store vitamin C.

 B6 and B12